 BILL STATUS UPDATE: House Bill 1087 passed the House on Feb.
-21 (see AARP Statement) on a bipartisan vote of 63-33.
-It passed the Senate on April 16 on a vote of 26-22.
-The bill now moves to concurrence in the House and then on to Governor Inslee’s desk for signature.
+21 (see AARP Statement) on a vote of 63-33.
+It passed the Senate on April 16 on a vote of 26-22 (see AARP Statement).
+The House concurred with Senate amendments on April 23, clearing the way for Governor Inslee's signature.

 For Immediate Release: February 6, 2019

 Jason Erskine / 206-517-9345

 Thousands of Petitions Delivered to Lawmakers in Olympia Today Urging Action on Long-Term Care Costs

 OLYMPIA, WA – More than 6,000 petitions were delivered to Washington State lawmakers in Olympia today urging passage of the Long-Term Care Trust Act (LTCTA).
 The measure aims to address the ballooning financial insecurity millions of families and the state face for long-term care costs.

 It didn’t take long for Katharine Wismer to add her name to the list.
 The 59-year-old Issaquah resident has been taking care of her mother for almost two years now, following her mom’s stroke at age 82.
 Her mom surprised both family and doctors with how well she has recovered, but she still requires professional home care assistance once a week, plus outpatient physical therapy twice a week.
 In addition to that care, Katharine’s help has been key in allowing her mom to continue living independently and at home where she wants to be.
 Katharine has taken on all the shopping, cooking, care coordination, transportation, and management of the finances.
 “Thank goodness mom had the financial resources to help pay for her care,” said Katharine.
 “This work can take a heavy toll and I know I wouldn’t have been able to handle it all on my own.”